Zhengqbbb/qb-coin/README.md

 - It can work on the most [common shells](#test) on the most common operating systems.Such as bash and zsh.

-- Use [jq](https://stedolan.github.io/jq/) (json command line tool) to do json parsing.And **x-cmd** will automatically help us dynamically introduce the static build of jq according to the environment.
-So we don’t have to worry about jq download.

 ## Why Do

 I am Q.ben,A frontend development engineer, and I am also responsible for the maintenance and development of x-cmd. <br/>